2010 Cannes Film Festival

+English actress Kristin Scott Thomas was the mistress of ceremonies.
 Agence France-Presse, Reuters, Associated Press and Getty TV boycotted the press conference that announced the line-up for the festival, due to a dispute over access to the red carpet.
 In a press release, the agencies said that they "may be forced to suspend their presence at the festival altogether" if an agreement was not reached.
 Days before the festival was to begin, concerns were expressed that attendees might be delayed, or would not attend, due to plane flights to surrounding areas in France being delayed or canceled due to volcanic ash in the sky.
-Two days before the beginning of the festival, the just finished film Route Irish, directed by Ken Loach, was added to the main competition.